Better Off

 From members of the team behind international literary phenomenon Women of Letters, Better Off Said: Eulogies for the Living and Dead is a spoken-word art salon celebrating words, stories, and human experiences.

 Better Off Said is an afternoon of words it’s time to air; thoughts and reflections for the living and dead.
-Is there something you always wish you’d shouted aloud, someone still out there in the world waiting to hear an important message, a piece of history you feel your voice could have improved?
-Now is the opportunity to leave no verbal stone unturned.
+At one time or another, we all find there was something we wish we’d shouted aloud, someone out there in the world waiting to hear an important message, a piece of history we feel our voice could have improved.
+Better Off Said offers the opportunity to leave no verbal stone unturned.
 To find closure.
 To sing truth from the rooftops before it’s too late.

-On the afternoon of the first Sunday of each month, four guests will speak to the phrase "What I wish I’d said", and a special guest will deliver a Living Eulogy, to someone or some thing still of this Earth, to celebrate the best in our lives while we're here to hear it.
+Each show, four guests will speak to the phrase "The words I wish I’d said", and a special guest will deliver a Living Eulogy, to someone or some thing still of this Earth, to celebrate the best in our lives while we're here to hear it.
 There'll also be a musical performance to help make each salon special.

 Presented by Emilie Zoey Baker and Marieke Hardy.